ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 In this mode, the $gp content is assigned at compile/link time, changed only at program be loaded, and is fixed during the program running; while the -relocation-model=pic the $gp can be changed during program running.
-For this example, if $gp is assigned to start of .sdata by loader when program ch6_1.cpu0.s is loaded, then linker can caculate %gp_rel(gI) = (the relative address distance between gI and start of .sdata section.
+For this example, if $gp is assigned to the start address of .sdata by loader when program ch6_1.cpu0.s is loaded, then linker can caculate %gp_rel(gI) = (the relative address distance between gI and start of .sdata section.
 Which meaning this relocation record can be solved at link time, that's why it is static mode.

-PIC mode
+pic mode
 ~~~~~~~~~

 Option ``llc  -relocation-model=pic`` will generate the following instructions.